Ömer Ertuğrul Erbakan

 Ömer Ertuğrul Erbakan (born 27 December 1965) is a Turkish general.
-He is the current commander of Turkish Special Forces.
+He is the current commander of the Turkish Special Forces.

 Biography

 He graduated from the Turkish Military Academy.

-Erbakan, who started his military career as a commando, successfully completed his military specialization courses.
+Erbakan, who started his military career as a commando, completed his military specialization courses.
 He previously served in the special forces.
 In 2017, after Sivas 5th Infantry Training Brigade Commander Colonel Mehmet Kip was promoted to brigadier general and appointed to Ankara Central Command, he was appointed to the 5th Infantry Training Brigade Command.
 In 2019, he was promoted from brigadier general to major general following the Supreme Military Council.
-With the decision taken at the same council, he was appointed as the Special Forces Command from the 5th Infantry Training Brigade Command located in Sivas.
+With the decision taken at the same council, he was appointed the Special Forces Command from the 5th Infantry Training Brigade Command in Sivas.